jadeadams517/California_Reservoir_Prediction/README.md

 Within the past two decades, data science has made many breakthroughs in water level prediction across the world.
 That being said, California's long-term prediction systems are still hard-inputted from water data halfway through the rain year.
 I wanted to see if there was potential in long-term system prediction storage.
 (That being said one standout of California's water engineering is its use of machine learning for short-term flood control predictions- crucial for preventing events like the Oroville Dam failing in 2017 from heavy rains)

-As incorporating exogenous variables quickly proved to be weaker than a seasonal, auto-regressive endogenous model, once the data was adjusted it became a clear mater of a grid search to find the best SARIMA model.

 ## Results

+As incorporating exogenous variables quickly proved to be weaker than a seasonal, auto-regressive endogenous model, once the data was adjusted it became a clear matter of a grid search to find the best SARIMA model on my training lake of Folsom Lake.
+I then tested the grid-searched SARIMA across all other reservoirs, using the evaluation statistics of correlation coefficient and the mean error from the true value, and recorded the results at the bottom of my project notebook.

 ## Conclusion

+I found that some reservoirs didn't have the same accuracy using Folsom Lake's SARIMA model.
+I believe that modelling inflow data, using variables that cover different outflow needs, and incorporating long-term weather patterns that predict rain, such as the El Nino & La Nina cycle, will help create more accurate reservoir modelling.
+This will require creating new classes beyond currently available libraries.

 ## Research Resources